Search

 Benefits: low cost, lighter weight, versatility, cheaper to replace than repair(?)

-Drawbacks: fossil-fuel content, combustible (toxic smoke & chemicals), chemical leaching in water systems, damaged by exposure to UV/chemicals/other plastics, higher permeability to pollutants, 25-year product life, landfilled at end of life
+Drawbacks: fossil-fuel content, combustible (toxic smoke & chemicals), chemical leaching in water systems, damaged by exposure to UV/chemicals/other plastics, higher permeability to pollutants, 25-year product life, landfilled at end-of-life

 Additional Resources